Does Stress Cause Acne? The Connection Between Stress and Breakouts

 During stressful periods, people may:

-• Skip skincare routines
+• Skip or simplify their skincare routine

-• Sleep less
+• Sleep less or at irregular times

 • Touch or pick at pimples more often

-These habits may contribute to worsening acne.
+These changes may contribute to worsening acne independently of stress itself.

 Quick Tip

-What Does Stress Acne Look Like?
+What Does Stress-Related Acne Look Like?

 • More frequent breakouts

-• Small inflamed pimples
+• More inflamed pimples

 • Increased oiliness

-If your acne tends to appear around the jawline or flare up around your menstrual cycle, read our guide on Hormonal Acne: Causes, Symptoms and Treatment Options .
+If your acne tends to appear around the jawline or flare around your menstrual cycle, read our guide on Hormonal Acne: Causes, Symptoms and Treatment Options .

 Tips to Manage Stress and Acne